The Good Old Song: History and authorship

 According to the Virginia Pep Band, the university's band from 1974 to 2003, the university's Athletic's Department attempted to replace "The Good Old Song" with a more lively post-touchdown song during the 1970s.
 They relate that the students of the Pep Band refused to abandon the song in spite of the orders, and it is thus still played today.

 Controversy

-Since the 1970s, it has become a practice of some fans to insert a chant of "Not gay!" after the line "Where all is bright and gay".
+Since the 1970s, it had become a practice of some fans to insert a chant of "Not gay!" after the line "Where all is bright and gay".
 Petitions and organized protests against the practice began in 2001.

-Some fans, after that portion of the song, shout, "Fuck Tech", instead referring to Virginia Tech, UVA's biggest rival.
+Today, more commonly, some fans, after that portion of the song, shout, "Fuck Tech", instead referring to Virginia Tech, UVA's biggest rival.
 The university released a video in September 2019 requesting that students "Keep the 'Good Old Song' good" by refraining from using either jeer.